sawyerwatts/world-one/README.md

    - `W1_PGURL`: the URL of DB.
    - `GIN_MODE=release`: instruct Gin to operate in release mode.

-### Misc
+### Azure Responsibilities

-- The app only writes to stdout, not a file.
-The invoking component is responsible for redirecting those logs to a permanent location.
+Some responsibilities are delegated to the hypothetical Azure deployment.

+- Azure Monitor
+   - Redirect logs from STDOUT to a persistent location
+   - Alert when a 500 occurs